imazen/imageflow/docs/src/json/watermark.md

  Meanings are the same as for [constraint modes](constrain.md#constraint-modes). *Default: `within`*
 * `fit_box` can be either `image_percentage` (a box represented by percentages of target image width/height) or `image_margins` (a box represented by pixels from the edge of the image). *Default `image_margins` 0*
+* `min_canvas_width` sets a minimum canvas width below which the watermark will be hidden.
+* `min_canvas_height` sets a minimum canvas height below which the watermark will be hidden.
 * `opacity` (0..1) How opaque to draw the image. *Default 1.0*
 * `hints` See [resampling hints](resampling_hints.md)
 #### Example with fit_box: image_percentage
 This will align the watermark to 10% from the bottom and right edges of the image, scaling the watermark down if it takes more than 80% of the image space, drawing it at 80% opacity and applying 15% sharpening.
+It will not display on images smaller than 50x50px in either dimension.
 ```json
 {
   "watermark": {